 HIPAA Criminal Penalties

-Just like the financial penalties, criminal punishments for HIPAA violation are separated into tiers.
+Just like the financial penalties, criminal punishments for HIPAA violations are separated into tiers.

 - If a healthcare-related entity knowingly obtained and disclosed PHI, there’s a possible one-year prison term and $50,000 fine.